terablockchain/tera/README.md

 ﻿# TERA PLATFORM

+This is a public blockchain whose main feature is true decentralization through the use of pow consensus and very high performance.

-* What is the project and what he does we recommend you to read this review article: [Decentralized applications on TERA platform](https://medium.com/@evkara777/decentralized-applications-on-tera-platform-2aa56b597ae9)
+* To learn more about this project, we recommend reading the review article: [Decentralized applications on TERA platform](https://medium.com/@evkara777/decentralized-applications-on-tera-platform-2aa56b597ae9)
+* The current Tera 2.0 Protocol is based on the new JINN library
-* The following describes how to install it on your computer
+* The following describes how to install it on your device

 ## Light-wallet (web-version)